 As freshly-fried oyster puff had hot fillings that could burn the tongue, it was cut opened to allow it to cool.
 And I had chilli sauce added in the slit.
 I ate the hot oyster puff slowly while standing to one side of the old street — I disliked walking and eating at the same time.

 The fried outer crust was thin and crispy.
-Apart from being able to taste the fresh oysters, the mixed of chopped vegetables that was stuffed into the puff added some flavours and crunchiness.
+Apart from being able to taste the fresh oysters, the mix of chopped vegetables that was stuffed into the puff added some freshness and crunchiness.
 The chilli sauce was not spicy but I believed that pepper would have made a better condiment.

-The oyster puff still tasted great after all these years!
+The oyster puff still tasted so wonderful after all these years!

 From 2:30pm to 7pm, closed on Thursday